 Laguna San Ignacio, located on the Pacific coast of Baja, is a breeding ground for the Pacific gray whale and home to a wide spectrum of marine and coastal life.
 In addition to being a birthing lagoon for gray whales, the San Ignacio Lagoon is a sanctuary for migratory birds and has been declared a Biosphere Reserve and a UNESCO World Heritage site.

-The Laguna San Ignacio Conservation Alliance was established to protect this ecosystem, monitor and neutralize threats to its health and safety, and promote sustainable economic development which will benefit the area without hurting the natural environment.
+The Laguna San Ignacio Conservation Alliance is an ocean-related organization that was established to protect this ecosystem, monitor and neutralize threats to its health and safety, and promote sustainable economic development which will benefit the area without hurting the natural environment.
 If you want to help us raise the funds needed to monitor the lagoon and its whale population, you can donate to ICF’s Laguna San Ignacio Whale Conservation Fund through our website.

 The mission of Pelagios Kakunja in Baja California Sur, Mexico, is to restore the local shark population and other open water organisms.
 Sharks once were abundant in the area, but their numbers have been severely depleted due to illegal fishing activities — made worse by the fact that many people fear sharks.
 The depletion of sharks significantly harms the natural balance of the local ecosystems off the coast of Mexico.

-Pelagios Kakunja aims to protect the sharks through scientific research, studies, highly qualified analysis and public education efforts.
+This ocean-related organization aims to protect the sharks through scientific research, studies, highly qualified analysis and public education efforts.
 Dr. James Ketchum, co-founder of Pelagios Kakunja, explains the organization’s mission in this video to protect sharks and their marine counterparts as well as conserve submarine islands and mountains.
-You can support Pelagios Kakunja’s conservation efforts through their fund at ICF.
+You can support Pelagios Kakunja’s conservation efforts in protecting marine life through their fund at ICF.